 The Conservation Principles from the Burra Charter are summarised briefly below.
-Before preparing a development proposal, it is recommended that these principles are carefully considered.
+Before preparing a development application, it is recommended that these principles are carefully considered.

-- retain what is important about a place; - provide for current and future maintenance; - respect original fabric, past uses, associations and meanings; - understand and retain evidence of changes which are part of the history; - understand the place before making decisions - use traditional techniques and materials to conserve original materials; - retain the use of a place if it is important, or ensure a compatible new use; - involve minimal change to allow new uses, respect the original fabric, associations and uses; - retain an appropriate visual setting for heritage places - keep a building, work or other component in its historical location, because the physical location of a heritage item or place is part of its cultural significance.
-Do not relocate unless this is the only practical means of ensuring its survival. - keep contents, fixtures and objects which are part of a place's cultural significance at that place. - retain related buildings and objects as they are also important, and - enable people who have special associations and meanings with a place in its care and future management to be involved.
+- retain what is important about a place; - provide for current and future maintenance; - respect original fabric, past uses, associations and meanings; - understand and retain evidence of changes which are part of the history; - understand the place before making decisions; - use traditional techniques and materials to conserve original materials; - retain the use of a place if it is important, or ensure a compatible new use; - involve minimal change to allow new uses, respect the original fabric, associations and uses; - retain an appropriate visual setting for heritage places; - keep a building, work or other component in its historical location, because the physical location of a heritage item or place is part of its heritage significance, relocation is a last resort to ensure survival of the building; - keep contents, fixtures and objects which are part of a place's heritage significance at that place; - retain related buildings and objects as they are also important; and - enable people who have special associations and meanings with a place in its care and future management to be involved.